-WASHINGTON, D.C. -- Federal funds have been made available by the Federal Emergency Management Agency (FEMA) to help Texas battle the uncontrolled Reese Creek fire located in Bell County.
+Washington, D.C. -- Federal funds were made available by the Federal Emergency Management Agency (FEMA) over the weekend to help Texas battle the uncontrolled Live Oak Loop fire located in Hill County.

-FEMA Director James Lee Witt said the state's request for federal fire suppression aid was approved over the past weekend immediately after it was reported that the blaze posed a threat to 25 homes in the Mountain View subdivision of Bell County.
-The fire, which started last Saturday, had burned about 1,000 acres of land at the time of the request and was located less than one mile from the populated area.
+According to the agency, the state's request for federal fire suppression aid was approved on Saturday, August 26 after it was reported the blaze was threatening approximately 245 homes in the community of White's Bluff and the Live Oak resort.
+The fire, which started on Saturday, had consumed 100 acres of land at the time of the request and was located less than one mile from the populated area.

 Federal fire suppression aid is provided through the President's Disaster Relief Fund and made available by FEMA to assist in fighting fires when they threaten to cause a major disaster.
 Eligible state firefighting costs covered by the aid can include expenses for field camps; equipment use, repair and replacement; tools, materials and supplies; and mobilization and demobilization activities.